Cody Nickson: Big Brother 19

 Nickson appeared on 19th season of Big Brother.
 He began a showmance with fellow contestant Jessica Graf.
-On Day 1, he won the safety competition after Paul did not choose him as one of the 8 HouseGuests to be awarded immunity.
-He won Head of Household later that week, becoming the first HOH of the season.
+On Day 1, Nickson won the safety competition after Paul did not choose him as one of the 8 HouseGuests to be awarded immunity.
+Nickson won Head of Household later that week, becoming the first HOH of the season.
 He nominated Megan and Jillian for eviction.
-On Day 9, he had to name a replacement nominee and picked Alex after Megan self-evicted herself from the game.
-After Alex won POV and took herself off the block he tried to nominate Paul.
+On Day 9, Nickson had to name a replacement nominee and picked Alex after Megan self-evicted herself from the game.
+After Alex won POV and took herself off the block, he tried to nominate Paul.
 However, Paul revealed his Pendant of Protection, leaving Nickson to nominate Christmas instead.
-During week 2, Paul won HOH as well as Power of Veto and chose Nickson as a replacement nominee after saving Josh his previous nominee from the block.
-He endured the Ve-toad curse temptation after Christmas accepted the Temptation offer voted by America.
-He was evicted from the house on Day 23.
+During week 2, Paul won HOH as well as Power of Veto and chose Nickson as a replacement nominee after saving Josh, his previous nominee, from the block.
+He endured the Ve-toad curse temptation after Christmas accepted the Temptation offer voted by America, and was evicted from the house on Day 23.
 Nickson later returned to the house after winning three rounds of the Battle Back Showdown during week 4.
-During week 5, Paul nominated Cody for eviction alongside Jessica but she used the Halting Hex saving them both from eviction.
+During week 5, Paul nominated Cody for eviction alongside Jessica, but she used the Halting Hex saving them both from eviction.
 He won the second Temptation Competition the next week and became safe.
-He was named as a replacement nominee by Alex during week 7.
+Nickson was named as a replacement nominee by Alex during week 7.
 He was evicted on day 58 and became the first member of the Jury.
-He voted for Josh to win Big Brother and won America's Favorite HouseGuest with a prize of $25,000.
+Nickson voted for Josh to win Big Brother and won America's Favorite HouseGuest with a prize of $25,000.